THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 2. To approve specific programs and curricula leading to the doctoral degree.
 To consider any other matter pertaining to academic issues in the doctoral program, and make recommendations to the CUNY Board.

-DOCTORAL STUDENTS' COUNCIL (DSC)
+DOCTORAL AND GRADUATE STUDENTS' COUNCIL (DGSC)

 1. Distribute money to the various programs and chartered student organizations.